glide112/SampleWebRTC/README.md

 WebRTC(SIP) server<br>
  *FreeSWITCH Version 1.6.9+ (CentOS Linux release 7.2.1511)<br>
  *Basic guide can be seen <a href="https://freeswitch.org/confluence/display/FREESWITCH/WebRTC">here</a><br>
- *Note that iOS will not accept self-signed certificate so also prepare a signed certicate even for a test calls.
+ *Note that iOS will not accept self-signed certificate so also prepare a signed(trusted) cert even for a test calls.

 ----------------------------------------------------
 ###To do: